 - have developed your reflective learning

-All information you need on PEDR and becoming an architect is available on the PEDR website.
+All the information you need on PEDR and becoming an architect is available on the PEDR website.

 RIBA student membership